QMonkey/monkey-vim/README.md

 " Perform a vimdiff against the current file in the given revision :Gdiff [args]

-" Load all previous revisions of the current file into the quickfix list.
+" Load all previous revisions of the current file into the quickfix.
 Additional git-log arguments can be given (for example, --reverse).
 " If "--" appears as an argument, no file specific filtering is done, and previous commits rather than previous file revisions are loaded
 :Glog [args]

-" Like |:Glog|, but use the location list instead of the quickfix list :Gllog [args]
+" Like |:Glog|, but use the location list instead of the quickfix :Gllog [args]

-" Use git-log -L to load previous revisions of the given range of the current file into the quickfix list :{range}Glog [args]
+" Use git-log -L to load previous revisions of the given range of the current file into the quickfix :{range}Glog [args]

 " Run git-blame on the file and open the results in a scroll bound vertical split. "g?" command for more help